Herbert A. Donovan Jr.

-Herbert Alcorn Donovan Jr. (born July 14, 1931) is an American Episcopal cleric and administrator who served as the bishop of Arkansas.
+Herbert Alcorn Donovan Jr. (July 14, 1931 – November 2, 2025) was an American Episcopal cleric and administrator who served as the bishop of Arkansas.

 Donovan served in many high level posts in the American Episcopal Church, advocated for women and LGBTQ people and administered several Episcopal charities working in Africa, the Middle East, Europe and Cuba.

 Background

-Donovan was born in Washington, D.C. on July 14, 1931.
+Donovan was born in Washington, D.C., on July 14, 1931.
 His parents were the Rev. Herbert A. Donovan and Marion Kirk Donovan who had been missionaries to Liberia but his father was then rector of Truro Church, in Fairfax, Virginia.